Updated on 2024-08-01 GMT+08:00

 Health Check Source IP Address

-• A dedicated load balancer uses the IP addresses in its backend subnet to send requests to backend servers and verify their health status.
-To perform health checks, ensure that the security group rules of the backend servers allow access from the backend subnet where the load balancer is running.
-For details, see Security Group Rules.
+A dedicated load balancer uses the IP addresses in its backend subnet to send requests to backend servers and verify their health status.
+To perform health checks, ensure that the security group rules of the backend servers allow access from the backend subnet where the load balancer works.
+For details, see Security Group and Network ACL Rules.

 TCP Health Check